-Dr Jon Blower, Director of Science, Institute for Environmental Analytics, and Technical Director Reading eScience Centre
+Former employee, Dr Jon Blower, Director of Science, Institute for Environmental Analytics, and Technical Director Reading eScience Centre

 "I have two young children and wanted to share childcare duties with my wife and spend more time at home with them.
 I greatly appreciated the ability to take them to school/childminder in the morning, which meant I arrived at work late, but also generally I left late or worked into the evening.
 I then switched to working 4 days a week (taking Fridays off), which meant I had a valued opportunity to look after my younger child for the whole day.

 I had previously experimented with trying to work full-time hours in 4 days (by working late four days a week) but I quickly found this put a lot of pressure on these long days and so it worked better for me to take a full day off, during which time my colleagues knew that I was usually not contactable.

 Both management and my colleagues have been very supportive of my decisions, which I greatly appreciate.
 Flexible working is a very large bonus to working in this environment."

 Former employee, Dr Hannah Prior, Strategic Partnerships Manager at the Institute of Environmental Analytics (previously Head of Business Development within SMCPS)

 "I was Head of Business Development for the School of Mathematical and Physical ciences (as it was at that time), a professional management role.
 I am also the mother of two young boys and I have been working flexibly since my eldest went to school nearly 4 years ago.